Cinema of Botswana: Recent history

 The No. 1 Ladies' Detective Agency was shot on location in Botswana starting in 2007.
 It was the first major production to be filmed in Botswana, and the government provided five million dollars of funding for the project.

+Rradijo is a 2009 Botswana direct to video comedy series starring Radikgang Mandiane as the titular character.
+It rose to fame at its launch, selling 150,000 units in total between Botswana and South Africa.

+The comedy series based in Botswana follows the life of an elderly man who loves his food more than anything and despises anyone who interrupts his meals.
+He often gets into hilarious situations with his wife Mmadijo, performed by co-star Boitumelo Serebotswe, and his friend 'Phongo', performed by co-star Onkagetse Ofetotse.

+Colours is an urban drama of 26 episode, commissioned in 2016, premiering on 10 October 2018.
+Set in the Gaborone metropolis as well as Ramotswa.
+It touches on drug abuse, HIV AIDs, youth waywardness in a corrective approach.
+It is the story of Tirelo, a young man despised by his friends and relatives for never following through anything in life.

 The critically acclaimed "A United Kingdom", about the real-life love story of Seretse Khama and Ruth Williams, was filmed partly between Botswana and London, England and was released internationally in 2016.

+The 2022 documentary African Moot was shot in Botswana.

+The 2024 Game show program Logaga lwa Ditiragalo(meaning "exchange of cultures") will be a cultural exchange competition held in Botswana.
+The competition aims to preserve and revive traditional cultural practices, foster cultural tourism, and promote understanding and tolerance among different ethnic groups and will unfold over forty days, starting in October 2024.

 Cinema companies

 Botswana has a number of cinema and movie theater companies, including New Capitol Cinemas and Gaborone Cine Centre.